-Every student file you upload must have these four fields.
-Let's talk about each of them.
+Every student file you upload must have these eight fields:

 email_address: This is the basic identifier for each user in Handshake.
-It has to be unique for that user, meaning that the same email cannot be tied to two accounts.
-If your students don't use .edu emails or you are uploading alumni, it could be something like a gmail account, however, the .edu domain must belong to your institution.
+This must be unique for each user - meaning that the same email cannot be tied to two student accounts.
+As a security measure, the .edu domain must belong to your institution.
+If your students do not use .edu emails, you can use a generic (.gmail.com, etc) address.

 first_name: Student's first name.